RECAP DAVA Hawaii Lung 2026 — top KOL voices, trial buzz & every conference slide, decoded View Full Coverage →

 How is KOL Pulse different from Veeva Link?

-Veeva Link is a curated KOL database and insights suite that lives inside the Veeva ecosystem and CRM.
+Veeva Link is a curated KOL database and insights suite inside the Veeva ecosystem and CRM.
 KOL Pulse adds an open, AI-native, trial-and-sentiment-centric layer that flows into the AI tools your team already uses and is visible to answer engines.

 How is KOL Pulse different from Larvol?

-Why does a “closed system” limit AI outcomes?
+Why does a closed system limit AI outcomes?

 See it in action